metabdel/CKG/docs/source/intro/getting-started-with-build.rst

 However, be aware the database contained in the dump file :underline:`does NOT` include the licensed databases (**PhosphoSitePlus**, **DrugBank** and **SNOMED-CT**).

-To add the missing ontology and databases, as well as their dependencies (relationships to other nodes), please manually download the files as explained in :ref:`Build Neo4j graph database:`, and run the following commands:
+To add the missing ontology and databases, as well as their dependencies (relationships to other nodes), please manually download the files as explained in :ref:`Build Neo4j graph database`, and run the following commands:

 .. code-block:: bash